United Airlines Flight 629: A Deadly Aviation Disaster

 We are raising the money through donations with those giving $30 or more receiving the limited edition Flight 629 Memorial Challenge Coin as our gift to you.
 All the funds raised will go toward the memorial.
 Would you help us correct this oversight and help us honor the victims of this tragedy with your donation?

 The Flight 629 memorial will serve as a permanent marker to preserve the history of the tragic event of Flight 629—the first plane bombing over U.S. soil—and will honor the 44 passengers and crew who were killed in the explosion and crash.
-Your donation will directly support the building of the memorial in Weld County where the tragedy occurred.
+Your donation will directly support the building of a memorial at the old Stapleton Tower from where the plane took off.

 The Story of United Airlines Flight 629